Thoughtscript/python_api_2023/README.md

     ```

 1. **Triviality-T**
     * "Triviality-T" - Evaluates `True` regardless.
-(Consequence of the [Principle of Explosion](https://dimap.ufrn.br/~jmarcos/papers/JM/01-CM-ECNSQL.pdf) or *ex contradictione sequitur quodlibet* or *Triviality* - the logic is insufficient for reasoning.)
+(Consequence of the [Principle of Explosion](https://dimap.ufrn.br/~jmarcos/papers/JM/01-CM-ECNSQL.pdf) or *ex contradictione sequitur quodlibet* or *Triviality* - a logic that collapses into *Triviality* is insufficient for reasoning.
+Also, here to better fill out the [Hasse Diagram](http://finitegeometry.org/sc/16/logic.html) and Lattice.)
     * Supply sequences of `0,1` (left argument `False`, right argument `True`), `1,1` (left argument `True`, right argument `True`), `1,0` (left argument `True`, right argument `False`), `0,0` (left argument `False`, right argument `False`).
     * Each result will contain two parts with each entry in the first mapped to the result in the second by same index:
         * `1,0` at index `i` will map to `true` at index `i`.